TinaLeo26/ProiectFinal/README.md

 5. Test environment has been set-up and all other necessary resources such as tools and devices are available.

 **Exit Criteria**

 1. Deadlines meet or budget depleted
 2. Execution of all test cases.
 3. Desired and sufficient coverage of the requirements and functionalities under the test.
 4. All the identified defects are corrected and closed.
 5. No high priority or severity or critical bug has been left out.

+**Risks**

+1. the amount of man power might not be enough
+2. the time needed in order to complete the project might extend
+3. financial risks
+4. the need of additional maintenance needed

 **Project epics**